microsoft/playwright/docs/src/selectors.md

 ### Filter by another locator

-Locators support an option to only select elements that have a descendant matching antoher locator.
+Locators support an option to only select elements that have a descendant matching another locator.

   ```js
   page.locator('article', { has: page.locator('button.subscribe') })